prashsainidev/freeapi-quotes-listing/README.md

 That was fine for a beginner.
 But in 2026, building a generic UI isn't enough.
 You need to build something that feels like an enterprise-level, luxury editorial magazine.
 Something that handles bulk data dynamically, navigates seamlessly, and looks visually stunning.

-This is the Editorial Quotes Gallery.
-Built for the MasterJi Web Dev Cohort 2026, using the FreeAPI Quotes endpoint.
+**Welcome to Part 5 of my FreeAPI Mastery Series.** This is the Editorial Quotes Gallery, built using the FreeAPI Quotes endpoint.

 Here is exactly how I leveled up from a simple fetcher to an industry-standard layout.
 Step by step.